loganvaught/loganvaught/README.md

-- Hello, my name is Logan.
-- I am a learning programmer and game designer, currently trying to apply my knowledge to real world objects.
+Hello, my name is Logan!
+I am a learning programmer and game developer, currently trying to upload previous creations for others to see.
-- I am trying to put my previous projects on here for others to see.
+My current project is on Roblox, titled Love Tycoon.
+I am expanding upon the basic principles of a Roblox tycoon and trying to explore new features.